-I came across this practice in a video a while ago… I wish I remembered the name of the person who shared it, but unfortunately the author is lost to me now, what stayed with me was just how incredibly simple the idea was.
-The premise is just keeping one notebook where you put down whatever crosses your mind.
+I came across this practice in a video a while ago.
+Unfortunately the author’s name is lost to me now, but what stayed was the elegance of the execution: keeping one notebook where you put down whatever crosses your mind.

-I try to carry this notebook with me everywhere, though that isn’t always possible… random things just happen to feel interesting at the most random times, so when I don’t have the notebook on me, I just capture the thought wherever I can in that exact moment—on my phone, a loose scrap of paper, or even a napkin… when something catches your attention, you just write it down before it slips away.
+While I try to carry this notebook everywhere, the reality is that the best thoughts rarely arrive on schedule, so when I don’t have the notebook on me, I just capture the thought wherever I can in that exact moment—on my phone, a loose scrap of paper, or even a napkin… When something catches your attention, the only rule is to write it down before it slips away.

 what kind of materials do you need?